-7. Housing land supply calculations
+8. Housing land supply calculations

-- 7.1.
-National policy requires local planning authorities to identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of 5 years' worth of housing against their housing requirement set out in adopted strategic policies, or against their Local Housing Need (LHN) where the strategic policies are more than 5 years old. - 7.2.
-Given that the Local Plans that cover the former local authority areas which make up Dorset Council are now more than 5 years old, the LHN calculated using the Standard Method2 has been used as the basis for establishing the housing target in this report.
+- 8.1.
+National policy requires Local Planning Authorities to identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of 5 years' worth of housing against their housing requirement set out in adopted strategic policies, or against their Local Housing Need (LHN) where the strategic policies are more than 5 years old. - 8.2.
+On the base date (1 April 2024), the adopted Local Plans that cover the Dorset Council area were more than 5 years old, and therefore the Local Housing Need has been calculated using the Standard Method.
+As discussed, the new Purbeck Local Plan was adopted on 18 July 2024.
+The Council therefore have also undertaken a second set of calculations to understand the implications of using the housing requirement figure from the recently adopted Purbeck Local Plan.